beniTrainor/portfolio-projects/markdown-previewer/README.md

 Every function that I've used to convert Markdown into HTML has been accompanied by a set of tests which I have written following the test-driven methodology somewhat strictly.
 I first wrote the tests for the function and then the actual function until the tests passed.
 This has allowed me to be sure each function produced the output I required before I used it on the main app.

 For this project, I've used a library called [Mocha.js](https://mochajs.org/) to write the tests for each function.
-They are located in the `tests` directory.
+They are located in the `test` directory.

 ## FlexBox